 Enzogenol® is a natural extract from the bark of Pinus radiata.
 The extraction process uses a patented water-only process with no waste streams.
 The extract is a well-balanced blend of antioxidants containing many flavonoids - including proanthocyanidins - and organic acids all of which may have therapeutic benefits.
+Enzogenol® uses bark from both the inner and outer tree and so contains compounds from the living tissues as well as the cork layer.
+The bark is a rich source of natural antioxidants that protect tissues and cells from free radical damage.

 Enzogenol® is made from carefully selected bark using clean technology which preserves the nutritive and active properties of the compounds in the raw material.
 These compounds are selected at a molecular level according to their solubility and size.
 The process uses latest extraction, membrane separation and water purification technologies.
 It's a simple, clean, efficient process that produces no waste and leaves no chemical residues in the product.
+Enzogenol® is manufactured in a sophisticated production plant run to highly defined standards.
+Each batch of Enzogenol® is monitored by several different techniques to ensure consistency and potency.
+The bark is thoroughly screened and washed before production.
+Only bark of a certain age, from a particular portion of the tree, and free from contaminants is accepted.
+It is then ground before extensive washing (in pure water).
+Water used in this process has been de-ionised, filtered and cleared of all oxidants.

 Bark & Traditional Medicine

 Trees have provisioned man abundantly down through the ages.
 They have been a source of wood for shelter, transport, weapons of war and instruments of cultivation, not to mention fuel for cooking and heating.
 They also provide a lot of different foods: apples, pears, figs, citrus, coconuts, mangoes and dates to name a few of the most common.
+Trees and especially the bark have provided traditional remedies for ailments in many of the world's cultures.

 18th century Pacific explorer James Cook used a tea made up of rimu and manuka twigs to help his crew fight scurvy while in New Zealand.
 The Maori people of New Zealand used kahikatea bark for treating bruises.
 The inner bark of the pohutukawa was used externally to stop bleeding and promote healing.